 How can I solve a system of equations or inequalities?

-Use the , key to separate equations or inequalities from each other.
+Use , or Enter key to separate equations or inequalities from each other.

 Why is my keyboard missing the ± symbol?

 The ‘plus/minus’ is not a symbol that you will ever need to enter.
 It means that there are two equations, one with a ‘+’ sign and another one with a ‘- ‘ sign.
 Algebrator will always explicitly write out both equations, so there is no need for a combined ± symbol.

 How do I enter a new equation to solve?

 Press the New button.
 Please note this will delete the previous problem.